HP - Physician Assistant Studies Graduate Program

 PA Professional Development II Seminar

-This series prepares the PA for professional practice through the development and demonstration of program defined competencies.
-Completion of this series supports the program's mission including proficiency in professional ethics and cultural competency.
+This course prepares the PA for professional practice through the development and demonstration of program defined competencies.
+Completion of this seminar supports the program's mission including proficiency in professional ethics and cultural competency.
 Additionally, PA students utilize evidence-based medicine skills learned during the didactic year to select and prepare a case-based presentation.
 Prerequisite: admission to the Physician Assistant Program.
 Offered Fall.

 PAS 794 Cr.1